Propeller Characteristics - Rotation

 Props spin either clockwise (standard or right-hand rotation) or counter-clockwise (counter or left-hand rotation).

-Most single engines use a standard rotation prop.
+Most single engines use a standard rotation.
 Most twin engines use one of each.
-To determine what prop rotation you have, look at your prop as if on a boat.
+To determine what rotation you have, look at your prop as if on a boat.
 Position a blade pointing straight up.
-If the right-hand side of the blade is closer to the boat than to you, it's a standard rotation prop.
+If the right-hand side of the blade is closer to the hull than to you, it's a standard rotation.

 Rotation on Twin Engines

-Two propellers spinning the same direction on twin engine boats will create steering torque.
-In other words, two right-hand (or standard rotation) propellers pull the stern hard to the right and the bow to the left.
+A boat with twin engines and two boat props spinning in the same directionats will have a lot of steering torque.
+Two right-hand (or standard rotation) propellers pull the stern hard to the right and the bow to the left.

 Propeller Help Guide